andneo/andneo-website-source/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        If you want to get in contact with me, just shoot me a message below and I'll try to respond to you as fast as possible
+        If you want to get in contact with me, just shoot me at the address below and I'll try to respond to you as fast as possible
       # Contact (add or remove contact options as necessary)
-      # email: test@example.org
+      email: andnneo@gmail.com
       # phone: 888 888 88 88
       # appointment_url: 'https://calendly.com'
       # address: